“Oh what a tangled web we weave, when first we practise to deceive!” – Walter Scott

 In the summer of 2009, I sent that article to every ‘broadsheet’ newspaper and serious magazine in the UK, with only The Spectator showing any interest, requesting a shorter version, which they declined to publish after they had a change of editor from Matthew d’Ancona to the more political Fraser Nelson (which may have been a co-incidence).

-As a postscript, in 2014 Dr Mike Sutton, then a reader in Criminology at Nottingham Trent University, published an e-book, “Nullius in Verba”, which increased the evidence that Darwin (and Wallace) had plagiarised Matthew by showing that numerous other Victorians, some of whom were well known to Darwin (and Wallace), had cited Matthew’s book in their published writings before 1858.
+In 2014, Dr Mike Sutton, then a reader in Criminology at Nottingham Trent University, published an e-book, “Nullius in Verba”, which increased the evidence that Darwin (and Wallace) had plagiarised Matthew by showing that numerous other Victorians, some of whom were well known to Darwin (and Wallace), had cited Matthew’s book in their published writings before 1858.
 The book is now readily available as a paperback on Amazon, though most of the evidence it provides can also be found on (now-retired) Mike Sutton’s website, https://patrickmatthew.com, which also contains a blog and details of an ongoing dispute concerning plagiarism of his research.
+His 2022 book, “Science Fraud”, published by Curtis Press, continues the battle with the Scientific Establishment.